Scott Ian: Other ventures

 Ian began working with music television channel VH1 in 2001, when he was asked to host the program Rock Show.
 During his 48 episodes as host, he interviewed guests including Ozzy Osbourne, Rob Halford, Ted Nugent, Stone Temple Pilots, Megadeth, 3 Doors Down, Sevendust, Tenacious D, and the Cult.
 Ian was a regular commentator on various VH1 shows including the I Love the... series, 100 Most Metal Moments, Awesomely Bad Number One Songs, When Metallica Ruled the World, and episodes of VH1's Behind the Music featuring Metallica, Pantera and Anthrax.
 Ian was prominently featured in VH1's History of Heavy Metal.
 In June 2006, he starred in the VH1 reality series SuperGroup with Ted Nugent, Sebastian Bach, Jason Bonham and Evan Seinfeld.

 Ian plays guitar in the group Pearl (with his wife, Pearl Aday), who toured with Velvet Revolver and Meat Loaf.
 Pearl's debut album was released on January 19, 2010, through Megaforce Records.
 Ian performed with Pearl on Jimmy Kimmel Live! on January 20, 2010.

+In 2006, Ian joined the supergroup Damnocracy, however the band did not release any albums and disbanded in 2010.

 In 2008, DC Comics asked Ian to write a two-issue prestige-format comics series for the character Lobo.
 Books one and two of Lobo: Highway to Hell were released in November and December 2009.

+From 2007 to 2013, Ian hosted / cohosted the annual Kerrang!
+Awards.

 In 2008, Ian signed with UltimateBet, the third largest internet gaming site in the world, as one of their online professional players.
 He joined professional poker players Phil Hellmuth and Annie Duke as one of Ultimate Bet's star pros.
 He won Ultimate Bet's premier Sunday 200K tournament and cashed in in 2010's WSOP main event by finishing 634th out of 6494 players.